Score AirPods Pro for $189.99 this Prime Day | CNN Underscored

 Wireless Charging Case for AirPods ($66.99, originally $79; amazon.com)

-If you already have AirPods — first or second generation — but would like the added bonus of a wireless charging capable case, Apple has a solution for you.
-They make a new case with the required technology inside.
-It’s also a solution for getting a squeaky clean case.
+If you already have AirPods — first or second generation — but would like the added bonus of a wireless charging case, Apple has a solution for you.
+It makes a new case with the required technology inside.
+It’s also a solution for getting a squeaky-clean case.
 It’s on sale for $66.99 right now.

 AirPods Max (starting at $522.15, originally $549.99; amazon.com)